nervosnetwork/fiber-website/src/pages/docs/getting-started/transfer-stablecoin.md

 ## Important Notes

-- Always ensure you have sufficient testnet funds from the faucets before starting
+- Always ensure you have sufficient Testnet funds from the faucets before getting started
 - When using UDTs like stablecoins, you must specify the correct `funding_udt_type_script`
 - Keep track of your channel IDs and peer IDs
 - Monitor your node logs for any errors or important messages